🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🚢 Walkability + 5.3 -- 20 The town center is compact and walkable, but the rugged, hilly terrain and lack of sidewalks elsewhere make it difficult to navigate without a vehicle.
+🚢 Walkability + 5.9 -- 20 The town center is compact and walkable, but many attractions and accommodations are spread out along the peninsula, requiring a vehicle.

 πŸ“‘ CONNECTIVITY